Facebook and Trump are at a turning point in their long, tortured relationship

 In the ensuing years, those debates about newsworthiness informed the company’s approach to content from political leaders around the world, former employees say.

-Formally, Facebook says the carveout was used just six times.
+Formally, Facebook says the carve-out was used just six times.
 In 2018, for example, the company restored a video by the top aide to Hungarian Prime Minister Viktor Orban in which he blamed immigrants for pushing out “White Christians.”

 But some internal critics said Facebook went too far, including by protecting conservative publishers who were Trump allies and waiving its typical three-strikes penalty system for misinformation for a pro-Trump super PAC and for the president’s eldest son, The Post reported last year.